avivace/j2-resume/README.md

-# J2-rèsumè
+# J2-résumé

-> An opinionated workflow to produce different versions of a Curriculum Vitae (rèsumè) document using different localisations, templates, styles and formats without having to mantain them all.
+> An opinionated workflow to produce different versions of a Curriculum Vitae (résumé) document using different localisations, templates, styles and formats without having to mantain them all.

 <br>